-Evaluation Criteria Proficiency Level Sources of Evidence Explanation Evaluation Criteria Basic Criteria: Proficiency Level □ 0 - Only select elements of basic, even if some professional or advanced are met. □ 1 - Meets all basic criteria. □ 2 - All basic and some professional and/or advanced criteria are met. □ 3 - All basic, most professional, and some advanced criteria are met. □ 4 - All basic, most professional, and most advanced criteria are met, Sources of Evidence Core: Recommended: Supplemental: Explanation including demonstrated impact beyond the classroom.
+Evaluation Criteria Proficiency Level Sources of Evidence Explanation Basic Criteria: 0 - Only select elements of basic, even if some professional or advanced are met.
+1 - Meets all basic criteria.
+2 - All basic and some professional and/or advanced criteria are met.
+3 - All basic, most professional, and some advanced criteria are met.
+4 - All basic, most professional, and most advanced criteria are met, including demonstrated impact beyond the Core: Recommended: Supplemental: Commental: classroom.